jurihock/stftPitchShift/README.md

 ### Single pitch

-Since the *Vocoder* module transforms the original DFT complex values `real + j * imag` into `magnitude + j * frequency` representation, the single pitch shifting is a quiet simple task.
+Since the *Vocoder* module transforms the original DFT complex values `real + j * imag` into `magnitude + j * frequency` representation, the single pitch shifting is a comparatively easy task.
 Both `magnitude` and `frequency` vectors are to be resampled according to the desired pitch shifting factor:

 * The factor `1` means no change.
 * The factor `<1` means downsampling.
 * The factor `>1` means upsampling.

-A fractional resampling factor like `0.5` requires interpolation.
+Any fractional resampling factor such as `0.5` requires interpolation.
 In the simplest case, linear interpolation will be sufficient.
-Otherwise, bilinear interpolation can also be applied, to smooth values between two consecutive STFT hops.
+Otherwise, bilinear interpolation can also be applied to smooth values between two consecutive STFT hops.

-Due to frequency vector alteration, the resampled frequency values needs to be additionally multiplied by the resampling factor.
+Due to frequency vector alteration, the resampled frequency values needs also be multiplied by the resampling factor.

 ### Multi pitch

 In terms of multi pitch shifting, multiple differently resampled `magnitude` and `frequency` vectors are to be combined together.
 For example, the magnitude vectors can easily be averaged.
 But what about the frequency vectors?

-The basic concept of the algorithm extension is to only keep the frequency value of the strongest magnitude value.
+The basic concept of this algorithm extension is to only keep the frequency value of the strongest magnitude value.
 Since the *strongest* magnitude will mask the *weakest* one.
-Thus, all the remaining *masked* frequency values would be *inaudible* and can therefore be omitted.
+Thus, all remaining *masked* frequency values would be *inaudible* and can therefore be omitted.

 In this way, the multi pitch shifting can be performed spectral in the same STFT frame.
 There is no need to build a separate STFT pipeline for different pitch variations to superimpose the synthesized signals in the time domain.